BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 *Sentence splitting* identifies whole sentences.
 Sentences are terminated by periods (full stops).
 However, simply looking for the next period is not enough.
 Consider the following sample sentence.

-"Interest rates raised by 0.2 percent."
+	Interest rates raised by 0.2 percent.

-Obviously, the point in "0.2" is part of a floating point number and does not terminate the sentence.
-Other cases to be considered are abbreviations like "e.g.", ellipsis ("..."), etc.
+Obviously, the point in `0.2` is part of a floating point number and does not terminate the sentence.
+Other cases to be considered are abbreviations like `e.g.`, ellipsis (`...`), etc.

 ### Stemming, Part-of-speech (PoS) Tagging

 *Stemming* means reducing a word to its root word.
-E.g., "eat" is the root word of "eating". *Part of speech (PoS)* is the grammatical category of a word.
-E.g., "eating" is the gerund or the present participle of the verb "to eat". *PoS Tagging* is the step of identifying the PoS of a word.
+E.g., `eat` is the root word of `eating`. *Part of speech (PoS)* is the grammatical category of a word.
+E.g., `eating` is the gerund or the present participle of the verb `to eat`. *PoS Tagging* is the step of identifying the PoS of a word.

-Fig. 6.3 shows the PoS tagging result of the sentence "My dog also likes eating sausage."
+Fig. 6.3 shows the PoS tagging result of the sentence `My dog also likes eating sausage.`

 ![Fig. 6.3: PoS tagging example](images/POS_Tagging.png)

 In this figure, the [Penn Treebank tag set](http://www.clips.ua.ac.be/pages/mbsp-tags) is used.
-E.g., Verb, gerund or present participle" is marked as "VBG".
+E.g., Verb, gerund or present participle is marked as `VBG`.
 The Penn Treebank tag set is a de-facto standard used by many PoS tagging tools.

-Note: Tokenization and stemming are often pre-processing steps before applying a bags-of-words model.
+Note: Tokenization and stemming are often pre-processing steps before applying a BoW model.
 They may improve prediction performance and, at the same time, reduce the number of features.

 ### Parsing

 *Parsing* is the step of analyzing the grammar of a sentence.
 The result is the sentence structure, usually denoted as a tree.
-Fig. 6.4 shows the parsing result for the sentence "My dog also likes eating sausage."
+Fig. 6.4 shows the parsing result for the sentence `My dog also likes eating sausage.`

 {width=75%}
 ![Fig. 6.4: Parsing](images/Parsing.png)

 Again, the the Penn Treebank tag set is used.
-E.g., "NP" stands for "noun phrase" and "VP" for "verb phrase".
+E.g., `NP` stands for noun phrase and `VP` for verb phrase.

 Parsing of most natural language sentences is highly ambiguous.
 As humans, we rarely notice this ambiguity.
 Our brain combines the syntactic analysis and the semantic analysis and chooses the "obvious" meaning, i.e., the most likely variant.
 However, we also sometimes stumble on ambiguities in  the language.
 Many jokes play with misunderstandings based on ambiguities.
 [For example](http://www.ijokes.eu/index.php/joke/category/misunderstanding?page=2):